pdidev/test_env/README.md

 Centos 7 with the minimal set of dependencies installed to build the full PDI distribution in "embedded" mode, except for cmake.
-It enables the SCL, EPEL and home:pdi repositories and activates devtoolset-7 by default.
+It enables the SCL, EPEL and pdi repositories and activates devtoolset-7 by default.

 ## centos_cmake3.5

 centos_base extended with the minimal dependencies to build the full PDI distribution with cmake-3.5 (without running the tests):
 * cmake 3.5
-* hdf5 because HDF5 build requires cmake-3.10

-Used for PDI "embedded" build with cmake 3.5 (using all libs embedded in the PDI distribution except for HDF5 from the docker image)
+Used for PDI "embedded" build with cmake 3.5 (using all libs embedded in the PDI distribution)

 ## centos_cmake3.10